Edgeworthstown: Industry

 Industries include animal feed processing and pet food manufacturing, with Paul & Vincent Limited and C & D Foods Limited employing several hundred people in the area.
 The latter, C & D Foods Limited, reopened a pet food plant in 2014 following an earlier fire.

 Sport

 The local Gaelic Athletic Association club is named Mostrim, while the minor section of the club is called Wolfe Tones GAA.
 The club has won three Longford Senior Football Championships, in 1974, 1985 and 1992.
 In Gaelic football, Mostrim won an u-21 championship 2002 and the Wolfe Tones minor team won Minor A Championships in 2002 and in 2006.
 In hurling, Wolfe Tones has won a record 19 Longford Senior Hurling Championship titles.
 Hugh Devine Park is the home pitch for both Mostrim and Wolfe Tones.

-A local soccer club, Mostrim United, previously competed in the Longford & District Schoolboy/girl League.
-As of 2022, this club had folded.
+A local soccer club, Mostrim United, has played in the Longford & District Schoolboy/girl League.